axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 - 1/ Website is underperforming and losing leads due to low conversions, poor UX, slow speed, weak CRM/data workflows, or SEO issues.
 - 2/ Existing tech partner or team can’t match the required pace or delivery velocity.

 ***Note:*** *We’re often referred to such clients by agency partners—creative, branding, and ad shops—who trust us as a tech partner to deliver on "all things tech."
 We welcome and encourage these partnerships.
 Interested in joining our agency partner program?
-[Contact Libby] (https://www.linkedin.com/in/libby-swan-axioned-enabling-digital-endeavours/).*
+[Contact Libby](https://www.linkedin.com/in/libby-swan-axioned-enabling-digital-endeavours/).*

 ## ICP #2 - Innovators: Stand-alone or In-house
 - Product teams that are starting or scaling, and need a trusted partner to either: